 In addition to SAML configuration on both sides, the application’s usernames need to be updated to match those passed in the attribute contract, and all integrations need to be updated to use SAML SSO authentication to access the API.

 Warning About Integrations

-Once SAML SSO is enabled, clients must use either SAML SSO, Access Tokens, or OAuth2 for authentication to the API endpoints.
+Once SAML SSO is enabled, clients must use Access Tokens for authentication to the API endpoints.
 In other words, if you have working integrations or other code using the VersionOne API Endpoints, your existing code will break.
-SAML SSO is a difficult protocol to master in code and we have had no luck providing general guidance about how to enable it in code.
-We have found Access Tokens and OAuth2 to be more suitable for system-to-system communications.
-Since Access Tokens and OAuth2 work with all user-authentication mechanisms, we have taken to recommending them as the general solution for "robots", with a preference for Access Tokens.
+Access Tokens are more suitable for system-to-system communications.
+Since Access Tokens and work with all user-authentication mechanisms.

 If you run into specific problems during migration, you can open a support ticket.
 Or, if the whole process sounds like more that you want to take on alone, you can engage our technical services for a fee.